 Norplex-Micarta has been producing thermoset sheet materials for more than 100 years.
 In fact, the trade name “Micarta” is synonymous with phenolic resin matrix reinforced paper and cotton fabric materials.

-With nearly 100 grades of sheet products, and nearly infinite amount of customization the options for composite sheet can seem overwhelming.
-Norplex-Micarta has dedicated application and material development engineers to support material selection, application development, prototyping, and customization to support designers and engineers.
+With nearly 100 grades of composite sheet goods and practically infinite customizations, the options for composite sheet materials can seem overwhelming.
+Norplex-Micarta has dedicated application and material development engineers to support material selection, application development, prototyping, and customization for your team.

 Would one of these material options be more suitable for your project?
 Perhaps one of these forms would allow for a prototype to be produced economically and with a quicker turnaround compared to other options?